mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Changelog

 ### 1.2.2 (alpha)
-* Added function to load current map image for more models (experimental)
+* Added function to load current map image for more model types (experimental)

 ### 1.2.1
-* Using library version 0.6.1-beta.2
 * Some enhancements and fixes
 * (benep) Added state to play sound by id